cityofasheville/bedrock2/src/etl/lambdas/etl_task_sftp/deploy/README.md

 s3_connection and ftp_connection refer to named connections in AWS Secrets Manager.

-Special note: ftp_path requires a slash at start and end, while s3_path must have only a trailing slash.
+Special note: ftp_path requires a slash at start and end, while path must have only a trailing slash.

 #### Data Structures
 Call Lambda with one of these data structures passed in as the event:
 {
     "action": "put",
     "s3_connection": "",
-    "s3_path": "",
+    "path": "",
     "ftp_connection": "",
     "ftp_path": "/",
     "filename": ""